-Pursuant to agreements with certain municipalities, the Company is required to make payments in lieu of property taxes (PILOT) on certain of its properties and has tax abatement agreements on other properties, as follows:
+Pursuant to agreements with certain municipalities, the Company is required to make payments in lieu of property taxes ( PILOT ) on certain of its properties and has tax abatement agreements on other properties, as follows:

 The Harborside Plaza 4-A agreement with the City of Jersey City, as amended, which commenced in 2002, is for a term of 20 years.
 The annual PILOT is equal to two percent of Total Project Costs, as defined.
 Total Project Costs are \$49.5 million.
-The PILOT totaled \$1.1 million, \$1.1 million and \$990,000 for the years ended December 31, 2017, 2016 and 2015, respectively.
+The PILOT totaled \$1.1 million, \$1.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.

 The Harborside Plaza 5 agreement, also with the City of Jersey City, as amended, which commenced in 2002, is for a term of 20 years.
 The annual PILOT is equal to two percent of Total Project Costs, as defined.
 Total Project Costs are \$170.9 million.
-The PILOT totaled \$3.9 million, \$3.9 million and \$3.4 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+The PILOT totaled \$4.4 million, \$3.9 million and \$3.9 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-The Port Imperial 4/5 Garage development project agreement with the City of Weehawken has a term of five years beginning when the project is substantially complete, which occurred in the third quarter of 2013.
-The agreement provides that real estate taxes be paid initially on the land value of the project only and allows for a phase in of real estate taxes on the value of the improvements at zero percent year one and 80 percent in years two through five.
+The Port Imperial 4/5 Garage development project agreement with the City of Weehawken had a term of five years beginning when the project was substantially complete, which occurred in 2013.
+The agreement, which expired in December 2018, provided that real estate taxes be paid initially on the land value of the project only and allowed for a phase in of real estate taxes on the value of the improvements at zero percent year one and 80 percent in years two through five.